shyam-patel7/CS441-MapReduce-Model/README.md

 ## Tests
-This project includes 8 unit tests based on the [ScalaTest](http://www.scalatest.org) testing framework, which are located in the project's `test/scala` directory and include:
+This project includes 14 unit tests based on the [ScalaTest](http://www.scalatest.org) testing framework, which are located in the project's `test/scala` directory and include app configuration and FloatArrayWritable creation tests.

-1. CloudSim Initialization
-2. Loading Configuration
-3. Datacenter Creation
-4. Host Creation
-5. Broker Creation
-6. Virtual Machine Creation
-7. Cloudlet Creation
-8. MapReduce

-To run these simulation tests on Terminal, or in IntelliJ IDEA's Terminal tool window, simply `cd` into the `homework1` project root directory and enter the following command: `sbt test`.
+To run these tests on Terminal, or in IntelliJ IDEA's Terminal tool window, simply `cd` into the `homework2` project root directory and enter the following command: `sbt test`.

 ## MapReduce
 The MapReduce implementation in this project, enabled in simulation #3, is comprised of two phases.